Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Main results

 \section{Main results}

 We present in this section the results we use to obtain Theorem~\ref{thm:principal}.
 As discussed above, our analysis involves a parameter $\varepsilon_0\geq 0$ that accounts for a small perturbation defining the risk $\calR_{\varepsilon_0}$.
-Our main result is an upper bound on the excess risk when Property~\ref{A_law}, defined later, is met.
-We show that this property is always satisfied when $\varepsilon_0>0$.
-In the case $\varepsilon_0=0$ there is no regularization on the risk, but one has to check Property~\ref{A_law} to apply our result.
-We will give four cases in which Property~\ref{A_law} is met when $\varepsilon_0=0$.
+After presenting the working assumptions (Section~\ref{sec:conditions}), we introduce the \emph{fan-crossing probability}~$q_\vw(\lambda)$, a pivot quantity that controls the perturbation bias (Section~\ref{sec:pertub_bias}).
+To bound~$q_\vw(\lambda)$, we introduce two complementary conditions: the Uniformly Bounded Density (UBD) property, which yields a sharp linear bound, and the weaker Uniform Weak (UW) moment property, which yields a sub-linear bound.
+We show that UW is always satisfied when $\varepsilon_0>0$, and give four cases in which it holds when $\varepsilon_0=0$.